Precomputed Dominant Resource Fairness: Related Models

 In the initial state, where both user's allocated $ds$ is $0$, the algorithm starts assigning one task to user B, which updates the state to $0$ allocated $ds$ for A, and $1/3$ for B. Since now the least allocated $ds$ belongs to A, the algorithm picks her and assigns one task, updating the state to $2/9$ w.r.t. $1/3 = 3/9$.
 Still A has the lower allocated $ds$, so one more task is allocated to her, updating to $4/9$ w.r.t. $3/9$, and pushing B to the position of the user with the least allocated $ds$.
 Thusly the algorithm proceeds with B, and continuing further in the similar fashion, assigns $2/3$ dominant shares to each user, at which point the CPU is saturated and the algorithm stops.

-As seen in the example above, DRF is a progressive filling algorithm, since it aims to keep the growth of allocation among different agents at the same pace.
+As seen in the example above, DRF adopts progressive filling strategy, by aiming to keep the growth of allocation among different agents at the same pace.
 DRF reduces to MF, and also to BBF \citep{dolev2012no}, in cases where all users' dominant resources are the same.